medialab/aime-core/README.md

 It mainly consist of a centralized data model stored within a Neo4j database and served through a single API server written in node.

-Once the API is online, each one of the three AIME interfaces (`inquiry`, `crossings` and `admin`) will plug themselves on it to function.
+Once the API is online, each one of the three AIME interfaces (`inquiry`, `crossings` and `admin`) will plug itself on it to function.

 ## Installation